STEM Graduate Student & Post-Doc Professional Development

 Instructor Adoption & Adaptation of Evidence-Based Teaching Methods

 Despite extensive evidence related to effective STEM instruction, many faculty continue to rely on didactic, instructor-centered methods.
 We study faculty beliefs about teaching and learning, their adoption of these practices, and how they adapt them to their own contextual needs.
+More recently we explored larger departmental change efforts around teaching.

 FUNDING